trpc/trpc/examples/lambda-api-gateway/README.md

-# tRPC + AWS Api Gateway Lambda
+# serverless-offline + AWS Api Gateway Lambda

-For running locally, this project uses `@funnel-io/lalr` to run a mocked API gateway locally, which is invoked through `start-server`.
-You can read more about the tool [here](https://github.com/funnel-io/lalr).
+For running locally, this project uses `serverless` to run a mocked API gateway locally, which is invoked through `start-server`.
+Start the server with `yarn start-server`

+Run the client with `yarn start-client`

-## Run locally with @funnel-io/lalr
+## Run locally with serverless & serverless-offline

 `$ yarn install`
+`$ yarn build`
 `$ yarn start-server`
 `$ yarn start-client`

+## REST API & HTTP API

+Run the client with `yarn start-client`